-- v Offer concrete recommendations tailored specifically for the music education sector - v Be grounded in inspirational frameworks - v Transform learning environments through the promotion of interdisciplinary approaches - v Be inclusive, by offering ways of engaging entire institutional and local communities in sustainability efforts
+- Offer concrete recommendations tailored specifically for the music education sector Be grounded in inspirational frameworks - Transform learning environments through the promotion of interdisciplinary approaches - Be inclusive, by offering ways of engaging entire institutional and local communities in sustainability efforts

-Objectives of Play Green! recommendations are to address societal challenge of climate change & environmental sustainability by offering recommendations for:
+The Play Green! recommendations are to address societal challenges of climate change & environmental sustainability by offering recommendations for:

-- → Actions that contribute to the reduction of CO2 emissions, - → Other ways of contributing to answering the climate emergency, that can be addressed particularly and creatively by the HME sector.
+Actions that contribute to the reduction of CO2 emissions,

+Other ways of contributing to answering the climate emergency, that can be addressed particularly and creatively by the HME sector.